astropy/astropy-APEs/APE26.rst

 ---------------------------------------------------------------------------------------------------

 :date-created: 2024 11 04
-:date-last-revised: 2024 11 04
+:date-last-revised: 2025 02 10
 :date-accepted: 202x xx xx
 :type: Standard Track
 :status: Discussion

 Abstract
 --------
-Coordinate frames in astropy.coordinates currently store metadata used to construct the frame (i.e. for transforming between frames) and may also store coordinate *data* itself.
+Following the rationale presented in `APE 5 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_, coordinate frames in astropy.coordinates currently store metadata used to construct the frame (i.e. for transforming between frames) and may also store coordinate *data* itself.
 This duplicates functionality with ``SkyCoord``, which acts as a container for both coordinate data and reference frame information.
-We propose to change the frame classes such that they only store metadata and never coordinate data.
+We propose to change the frame classes such that they only store metadata and never coordinate data, superseding this aspect of the implementation in `APE 5 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_.
 This would make the implementation more modular, remove ambiguity for users from having nearly duplicate functionality with slightly different APIs, and better satisfy the principle of Separation of Concerns.

 Detailed description
 --------------------